How to get from Cancun to Mexico City: 3 Best Options

 How long does it take to fly from Cancun to Mexico City?

-The flight from Cancun to Mexico City takes about two and a half hours.
+The flight from Cancun to Mexico City takes about 2.5 hours.

-What months are the cheapest flights from Cancun to Mexico City?
+What months are the cheapest for flights from Cancun to Mexico City?

 Flights during the peak tourism season will be the most expensive.
-Peak tourist season in Cancun is near the Christmas and New Years holidays and Holy Week and Easter.
+The peak tourist season in Cancun is near the Christmas and New Year’s holidays, as well as Holy Week and Easter.

-To find cheap flights search for midweek flights and check the price difference between the morning and evening flights.
+To find cheap flights, search for midweek flights and compare the prices of morning and evening flights.

 Can I drive from Cancun to Mexico City?